-In 2002, vintner Leslie Rudd hosted a tasting of wines made by Jewish winemakers at his Napa Valley Oakville estate.
-Eli Ben-Zaken, the owner of Israel’s Domaine du Castel winery, was among those who poured their wines.
-So was Jeff Morgan, who offered a non-kosher dry rosé that he made at the time called SoloRosa.
+Back in 2002, the late Napa Valley vintner, Leslie Rudd, hosted a tasting of wines at his Napa Valley Oakville estate.
+Eli Ben-Zaken, the owner of Israel’s Domaine du Castel winery, was among those who poured.
+Also in attendance was Napa winemaker Jeff Morgan, who offered a dry rosé he made at the time called SoloRosa.
 Both Jeff and Leslie tasted the Castel, which was quite good.

 “Why are there so few kosher wines as good as that?”
 Leslie asked.
 “I grew up in Kansas drinking Manischewitz.”

-Ironically, Jeff had been hired to work for Wine Spectator magazine a decade earlier.
-His first assignment was to write a story about kosher wines for Passover.
-During his 8-year stint with the magazine, Jeff repeatedly wrote about kosher wines and learned that they can be made just like non-kosher wine—no boiling or sweetness required.
+Ironically, Jeff had been hired to write for Wine Spectator magazine a decade earlier.
+His first assignment was a story about kosher wines for Passover.
+During his eight-year stint with the magazine, Jeff repeatedly wrote about kosher wines and learned that they can be made just like any non-kosher wine.
+The kosher designation was symbolic and had more to do with who touched the wine than winemaking techniques.

 “Leslie,” Jeff said, “with top-notch Napa Valley Cabernet, we can make the greatest kosher wine in 5,000 years.
 All we need are your grapes.”